-Disrupting the cycles of incarceration and poverty by helping lead people to self-sufficiency.
+To disrupt the cycles of incarceration and poverty by helping people find their way to self-sufficiency.

 WHO WE ARE